tmonks/100-days-of-code/log.md

 Worked on the input and calculation logic and got all but one test passing!
 My idea to use recursion to solve the equations actually worked out.
 I love it when I find a real reason to use recursion, it feels a little bit like magic 🧙 🤓

 ![Calculator app with 15/16 tests passing](https://pbs.twimg.com/media/EFigkdDX0AIYfBd?format=png&name=small)

+### Day 34: September 28, Saturday
+D34 #100DaysOfCode #freeCodeCamp
+Rewrote the input handling algorithm on my calculator app to make it more graceful.
+Still failing one test, but getting closer.
+Can't stop thinking about it, so I carried around 3x5 cards to work on the algorithm whenever I got a spare minute 🤓